astropy/photutils/docs/user_guide/psf.rst

 Care should be taken in defining the source groups.
-Simultaneously fitting very large source groups is computationally expensive and error-prone.
-Internally, source grouping requires the creation of a compound Astropy model.
-Due to the way compound Astropy models are currently constructed, large groups also require excessively large amounts of memory.
-This will hopefully be fixed in a future Astropy version.
+Simultaneously fitting very large source groups is computationally expensive and error-prone, because the number of fitted parameters grows with the group size.
 A warning will be raised if the number of sources in a group exceeds a threshold defined by the ``group_warning_threshold`` keyword.